chancancode/branch-rename/README.md

 a tracking issue for additional context, or ways for the contributor to ask for additional assistance if needed.

+### Phase 3: Complete the migration

+After a successful phase 2 rollout, it is time to plan for completing the migration.
+However, what completion means is going to be different depending on your situation.

+For private work repositories, the legacy "master" branch can likely be removed from the repository after giving team members a few weeks to migrate.
+Don't forget to remove the workflow files as well.

+For open-source repositories with lots of contributors, you may want to move a lot slower.
+Monitor the Actions tab of the repository to see how often the deprecation workflow is triggered.
+When the activity diminishes, it may be good indication that the legacy "master" branch is no longer needed.

+As an alternative to removing the branch, you may also want to consider pushing a final commit to the branch, removing all files but leave behind a README file explaining that branch has been moved.

+For repositories containing *installable packages*, there are some additional considerations.
+Many package managers allow for installing packages from a Git repository.
+For example, in npm and yarn, dependencies can be a string like "username/repo" or "username/repo#branch" in lieu of version range.
+Likewise, GitHub Actions are installed using repository and branch references, and it is a relatively common practice to point an action at the "master" branch.

+In these cases, the decision on whether to remove the legacy "master" branch has to be made carefully.
+Here are a some examples of things to investigate and consider:

+* When the branch is omitted from the specifier (e.g. "username/repo"), does the package manager in your ecosystem hard-code the default to "master" on the client, or does it respect the remote HEAD ref?

+* Does the package manager use a lockfile, and if so, does it serialize the branch name (as opposed to the resolved SHA) into the lockfile?

+The answer to these questions affects the potential impact to your end-users if the legacy "master" branch is removed from the repository.
+For some, the end-state of the migration may be to keep the "master" branch permanently as a read-only mirror, or it may be sufficient to freeze the branch's content and stop providing updates there.
+For others, the potential breakage maybe small enough that it is can be easily justified.

+While the workflows added in phase 2 are effective for deprecating _writes_ to the legacy "master" branch.
+Unfortunately, Git and GitHub does not offer the ability to do the same for _reads_ to the branch.

+However, you may be able to use features from the package manager to accomplish a similar result.
+For example, instead of mirroring the "main" branch to the "master" branch exactly, you could add a post-install hook to the version on "master" to issue the deprecation message for any potential consumers.

 [add-deploy-key]: https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys

 [add-secret]: https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets-for-a-repository